-1. Expected Roles of Major Banks and Basic Concepts on Supervision of Financial Institutions (1) Expected Roles of Major Banks
+1. Expected roles of Regional Financial Institutions and Basic Concepts on Supervision of Financial Institutions

+(1)Expected Roles of Regional Financial Institutions

-In view of the economic situations in Japan and overseas, and the market environment changes resulting from the quantitative and qualitative monetary easing by the Bank of Japan (BOJ), etc., it is important for Major Banks to continue to conduct appropriate and forward-looking risk management.
+In view of the economic situations in Japan and overseas, and the market environment changes resulting from the quantitative and qualitative monetary easing by the Bank of Japan (BOJ), etc., it is important for financial institutions to continue to conduct appropriate and forward-looking risk management.
 At the same time, financial institutions are fundamentally responsible for proactive risk-taking to revitalize real economic activities.
 To pull Japan out of deflation, financial institutions are expected to enhance their consulting function and their ability to assess business performance accurately under appropriate risk management, and thereby actively provide funds, including new loans, to growing areas.
 Financial institutions should also gain momentum for their support of improvement of SMEs' business profiles, and reinforcement of business structure.
 In addition, it is important to provide extensive support for steady wealth buildup in households.
 In this sense, financial institutions are expected to promote investment products, such as NISAs (the Japanese equivalent of Individual Savings Accounts) to individuals.